dhanraj12i/taskmanager/README.md

 ## Installation

-Follow these steps to set up TaskBuddy locally:
+Follow these steps to set up Task Manager locally:

 1. Clone the repository:
    ```bash